redstreet/beancount_reds_plugins/beancount_reds_plugins/effective_date/README.md

     Expenses:Insurance
 ````

-The plugin also allows for legs to occur on multiple different dates.
+The plugin allows for postings to occur on multiple different dates.
 For example:

 ````
 2015-02-01 * "Car insurance: 3 months"